Memory in cyclically crumpled sheets: Metastability

-The overall convergence to a limit cycle over a transient number of cycles that increase with increased $\theta_f$ is similar to that observed in cyclically sheared amorphous materials~\cite{Regev2013}.
+The observed overall progress toward a limit cycle in crumpled sheets over a transient number of cycles that increase with increased $\theta_f$ is similar to that observed in cyclically sheared amorphous materials~\cite{Regev2013}.
 There, a relaxation to a limit cycle, and transitions between limit cycles was also observed with applied shear amplitude.
-For large enough amplitudes only irreversible migration of constituent particles was observed, suggesting a transition to chaos as in various dynamical systems~\cite{Regev2013,Pine2005}.
-In particular the convergence of the folded structure and its evolution with increasing $\theta_f$ as captured in Fig.~\ref{fig:sec_evo} can be noted to be similar.
-Our system, with the slow evolution of curvature folds with training cycle, further indicates as well that the broad features of reversibility and irreversibility with applied amplitude can survive sufficiently slow evolution of fatigue in the system.
+For large enough amplitudes only irreversible migration of constituent particles was observed~\cite{Regev2013,Pine2005}.
+In particular the convergence of the folded structure for sufficiently low $\theta_f$, but irreversibility for high enough $\theta_f$, can be noted to be similar to those observed in multi-body systems.
+Our system, with the slow evolution of the curvature of the folds with training cycle, further indicates that the broad features of reversibility and irreversibility with applied amplitude can survive sufficiently slow evolution of fatigue in the system.